-- 2.1 The Energy & Water Ombudsman SA (the Scheme) is established by a company limited by guarantee, the Energy and Water Ombudsman (SA) Limited (ACN 089 791 604) (the Company). - 2.2 The Constitution of the Company establishes:- - (a) Membership of the Company and the Scheme; - (b) a fully representative Board of Directors comprised of Directors elected by the Members, Directors appointed from groups representing customers of electricity, gas and water services or representing public interest issues relevant to such services and an independent Chair; - (c) an Ombudsman vested with authority under the Constitution and this Charter to receive, investigate and facilitate the resolution of complaints by customers; and - (d) a framework for the adoption, maintenance and interpretation of this Charter. - 2.3 The mission of the Company is to receive, investigate and facilitate the prompt resolution of complaints from customers and disputes between customers and Members by providing a free, independent, accessible, fair and informal service.
+- 2.1 The Energy & Water Ombudsman SA (the Scheme) is established by a company limited by guarantee, the Energy and Water Ombudsman (SA) Limited (ACN 089 791 604) (the Company). - 2.2 The Scheme is the approved dispute resolution scheme in South Australia under the National Energy Retail Law and the Water Act for electricity, gas and water services in South Australia. - 2.3 The Scheme is recognised under the Privacy Act as an external dispute resolution scheme to handle privacy related complaints. - 2.4 The Scheme is recognised as an external dispute resolution scheme under the Notifiable Instrument to handle complaints relating to the operation of the Consumer Data Rules. - 2.5 The Constitution of the Company establishes: - (a) Membership of the Company and the Scheme - (b) a fully representative Board of Directors comprised of Directors elected by the Members, Directors appointed from groups

+- representing customers of electricity, gas and water services or representing public interest issues relevant to such services and an independent Chair - (c) an Ombudsman vested with authority under the Constitution and this Charter to receive, investigate and facilitate the resolution of complaints by customers, and - (d) a framework for the adoption, maintenance and interpretation of this Charter. - 2.6 The mission of the Company is to receive, investigate and facilitate the prompt resolution of complaints from customers and disputes between customers and Members by providing a free, independent, accessible, fair and informal service.